-We, at Bay IVF, have implemented extra precautions to make your visits to our clinic as safe as possible.
-These include a very sophisticated air purification system employed throughout the clinic and thoroughly sanitizing our exam rooms between each patient.
+We, at Bay IVF, are implementing these protocols and precautions to make your visits to our clinic as safe as possible.
+These include patient pre-entry screening, a very sophisticated air purification system employed throughout the clinic, and thoroughly sanitizing our exam rooms between each patient.
 Your health and the health of our staff is our highest priority.

 Please feel free to contact us if you have any questions or need additional information.